Kansas State University

 Family & Community Services - Instructor

-Elaine Johannes is an associate professor and extension specialist in youth development in the School of Family Studies and Human Services (FSHS) at Kansas State University (KSU).
-Johannes has a bachelor’s degree in Psychology, a master’s degree in Adult and Community Counseling, and a doctorate in Life Span Human Development from KSU.
+Elaine Johannes is an associate professor and Extension specialist in youth development in the School of Family Studies and Human Services at Kansas State University.
+Johannes has a bachelor’s degree in psychology, a master’s degree in adult and community counseling, and a doctorate in life span human development from KSU.

-As a member of K-State Research and Extension faculty, Johannes focuses on youth development, adolescent health, and community engagement.
-In addition to teaching courses for Great Plains IDEA, she manages grant-funded projects that promote health through youth/adult partnerships, as well as building the capacity of rural communities to promote positive youth development.
-Her applied research promotes “youth voice,” social connection, and resilience among families and adolescents in poverty.
+As a member of K-State Research and Extension faculty, Johannes focuses on youth development, adolescent health and community engagement.
+In addition to teaching courses for Great Plains Interactive Distance Education Alliance, she manages grant-funded projects that promote health through youth/adult partnerships as well as building the capacity of rural communities to promote positive youth development.
+Her applied research promotes “youth voice,” social connection and resilience among families and adolescents in poverty.

 Prior to joining K-State Research and Extension in 1991, Johannes provided community-based services to older adults and their families in 18 counties as the director of community services for the North Central-Flint Hills Area Agency on Aging.
 In that capacity, she also established a rural housing authority and a housing rehabilitation function for the agency.